Boerworz/NightModeTransition/README.md

+**UPDATE**: I've released a library called [Gagat](https://github.com/Boerworz/Gagat) that makes it super simple to add the transition showcased in this repository to your own iOS apps.
+You should check it out!

 # NightModeTransition
 This repository contains an implementation of a transition heavily inspired by the Night Mode transition in [Castro 2](http://supertop.co/castro/).
 You can see a glimpse of the transition near the end of
 [the trailer](http://supertop.co/castro/#trailer).

+_Note: If you want to use the transition in your own application, head on over to the [Gagat](https://github.com/Boerworz/Gagat) repository.
+If you want to understand how the transition is implemented, keep on reading!_

 ### Running the application
 Simply open `NightModeTransition.xcodeproj` in Xcode 8 and Build & Run the